 \textbf{Reasons for the reconstruction failures.} While our reconstruction failure rate is only 4\%, we examined the primary causes of these failures.
-These are mainly attributed to (1) Very short videos with large scene coverage --- \eg a person just walking through the kitchen to retrieve one item and then out again: COLMAP often encounters difficulties when reconstructing short videos due to the insufficient quantity of features and viewpoints.
+These are mainly attributed to very short videos with large scene coverage, and challenging lighting conditions.
+(1) In the case of very short videos with large scene coverage, \eg a person just walking through the kitchen to retrieve one item and then walking out again, COLMAP often encounters difficulties due to the insufficient quantity of features and viewpoints.
 The median duration for the unsuccessful reconstructions is 1.5 minutes, compared to 6 minutes for the successful ones.
 This problem is exacerbated when the brief video captures a multitude of different locations within the kitchen, switching rapidly between these.
-(2) Lighting conditions: a couple of failure cases were linked to videos recorded under very low lighting, which led to a lower quality set of features to match.
+(2) A couple of failure cases were linked to videos recorded under very low lighting, which led to a poor quality set of features to match.
 The average number of observed features per image for these unsuccessful videos was 198, compared to an average of 358 features per image for successful reconstructions.

 \textbf{Distribution of camera orientations.} \Cref{fig:camera_angles} displays histograms representing the distribution of \textit{relative} camera orientations of all \dataset frames.
-Each frame uses the mean camera orientation within the video as the reference.
+Each frame uses the mean camera orientation within the video as reference.
 The histograms reveal that \dataset contains diverse camera motions that are a result of natural head motions, such as looking up/down or tilting left/right.
-It is important to note the distinction between the camera orientation due to the particular camera mounting in EPIC-KITCHENS, illustrated in~\Cref{fig:camera_to_head}.
+It is important to note the distinction between the camera orientations due to the particular camera mounting in EPIC-KITCHENS, illustrated in the figure.
 We thus particularly note camera motions and how they correspond to head motion given the specified mounting.

 In summary, the figure shows larger head motion looking up (compared to the average camera orientation) than looking down, a balanced tilting as well as full 360 coverage of the kitchen by the body and/or head rotating in the scene.